Snyk-CIS/aiops-utils/README.md

 # AI Operations Utilities
 A collection of lightweight, reusable Python helpers built and maintained by the **Snyk AI Operations Team**.
-This toolkit is distributed as an open-source Git repository so it can be pulled into any workflow that needs to interact with Snyk’s internal or external knowledge sources.

 ---